missing-semester-cn/missing-semester-cn.github.io/about.md

    even teach you how to contribute to other people's projects with pull requests!

-   In the example below we use `git bisect` to find which commit broke a unit test and then we fix it with `git revert`.s
+   In the example below we use `git bisect` to find which commit broke a unit test and then we fix it with `git revert`.
    <video autoplay="autoplay" loop="loop" muted defaultMuted playsinline  oncontextmenu="return false;"  preload="auto"  class="demo">
      <source src="/static/media/demos/git.mp4" type="video/mp4">
    </video>